Given a precious pool called tank and a secondary pool called sink:

 ...

-'s output can help you evaluate your replica's status and decide what to do next.
+If you see target has latest source snapshot, everything is up to date.
+Otherwise, zelta match's output can help you evaluate your replica's status and decide what to do next.
 Some responses are:

 zelta clone sink/Backups/tank sink/temp/cloned-tank`